• Menu

 This eco-friendly resort is best known for its surfing and outdoor adventure sports.

-Chill out at the breezy Beach Club and enjoy sushi and sashimi created with fresh locally-sourced fish or a seafood lunch of fresh tuna or catch of the day.
+For a less active pursuit, chill out at the breezy Beach Club and enjoy sushi and sashimi created with fresh locally-sourced fish or a seafood lunch of fresh tuna or catch of the day.

 Day 3: Soak Up the Views at Fogo Lake